adhamkhaled312/Simulink-Viewer/README.md

 | Ali Mahmoud Abdulhalim Mohamed | 2000469 |
 | Ahmed Mohamed Abd El Rehem | 1808471 |
 ## Notes to Run the Program
-* You can just download the Run folder and run the program using SimulinkViewer batch file.
+* You can just download the Run folder and run the program using SimulinkViewer.bat batch file.
+* You can download the java files and run the program using Run.bat batch file.
-* You can download the java files and run it.
+* You can download the java files and run the program using any IDE or using cmd.